montrealelixir/website/CONTRIBUTING.md

 * Treat `test` as a statement about the state under test and expected behavior.
 * Variable names should express the expected input and state; e.g. `invalid_customer_params`, `empty_list`
-* Separate the three parts of the test with a single line, if any of the three parts are two lines or more.
+* Separate the three parts of the test (arrange, act, assert) with a single line, if any of the three parts are two lines or more.
 Otherwise keep all three parts/lines together (no line separation).

 ```elixir